ennalezah/daily_horoscope/README.md

 ## Installation

 This gem has not been published.
-You can fork and clone this project's repository to use it.
+Clone this project's repository to use it.

 <!--```$ gem install daily_horoscope```-->

 ## Usage

-To access the project, type into your terminal:
+To access the project's directory, type into your terminal:

 ```$ cd daily_horoscope```